 This article will help you understand the ins and outs of a mortgage refinance.
 It will explain what refinancing means, explore the main types of refinancing options, and cover when it’s a good time to refinance.
 Finally, it will show how you can calculate whether or not refinancing makes financial sense for you.

 The post-pandemic housing market is like none we’ve seen before.
-Mortgage rates remained at historic lows at the start of 2022, but have already started to rise midway through the year.
-Learn how to find the best rate for you from our walkthrough of understanding mortgage interest rates.
+Mortgage rates remained at historic lows at the start of 2022, but have already started to rise mid-2022.
+Learn how to find the best rates for you through our walkthrough of understanding mortgage interest rates.
 Home values, meanwhile, have soared as buyers have driven demand for a limited supply of homes for sale.
 Nationwide home prices rose at a rate of 18.1% from August 2020 to August 2021.
 So a house worth $400,000 in August 2020 would on average have been worth $472,000 just a year later!

 All of this is leading many homeowners to ask the simple, yet complex question: “Should I refinance?”